vaxprofiles/map-explorer/README.md

 ### Configuration Modes

-map-explorer can be configure by changing the configuration file in `/src/config.ts` The application currently supports one distinct configuration mode, determined by the `kind` field:
+map-explorer can be configure by changing or adding configuration files in `/src/config/map-configs`.

+The application currently supports one distinct configuration mode, determined by the `kind` field:

 #### 1. GeoJSON + External Data File (`geojson-datafile`)